Sub-principles

 The Complete Scaling Law

-This is not arbitrary – it's derived from the requirement that gravitational dynamics produce self-similar orbital structure at different scales.
+This is not arbitrary — it is derived from the requirement that gravitational dynamics produce self-similar orbital structure at different scales.

-The Paradox: Lower SLs appear incredibly stable (atoms don't "evolve" noticeably) while higher SLs appear very dynamic (galaxies visibly evolving).
-Why the difference if same laws apply?
+Lower similarity levels appear incredibly stable (atoms don't "evolve" noticeably), while higher similarity levels appear very dynamic (galaxies visibly evolving).
+Why the difference if the same laws apply?

-Example: With scaling factor k ≈ 1015, time scaling is k3/2 ≈ 1022.5.
-During one of our seconds, approximately 1015 atomic "years" pass.
-Atoms appear stable because their evolution timescale is 1022 times faster than ours!
+The resolution is that time passes at vastly different rates at different similarity levels (Axiom 9).
+With a scaling factor of $k \approx 10^{15}$, time scaling is $k^{3/2} \approx 10^{22.5}$.
+During one of our seconds, approximately $10^{15}$ atomic "years" pass.
+Atoms appear stable because their evolution timescale is $10^{22}$ times faster than ours — they have long since settled into equilibrium.

 Organizational Progression